EttusResearch/uhd/host/docs/usrp2.rst

     ifconfig -a

 **Note:**
-When using UHD, if an IP address for the USRP2 is not specified, the software will use UDP broadcast packets to locate the USRP2.
+When using UHD software, if an IP address for the USRP2 is not specified, the software will use UDP broadcast packets to locate the USRP2.
 On some systems, the firewall will block UDP broadcast packets.
 It is recommended that you change or disable your firewall settings.